 The US military is to use manga-style comics to teach Japanese children about the two countries' security alliance.

 Four comics featuring a Japanese girl and a visiting US boy will be posted online, each exploring how US and Japanese troops work together.
+A US spokesman said they were intended as a light-hearted explanation of the history of the alliance.

 The comics, marking 50 years of the security pact, come amid strained ties over US bases in Okinawa.